 Some medical conditions or medications can also impact your donation eligibility.

-Antibiotics (except antibiotics for acne) if taken for infection1 day after last dose
+Antibiotics (except antibiotics for acne) if taken for infection, accept 1 day after last dose provided donor meets all other criteria.1 day after last dose

 Accutane, Absorica, Proscar and Propecia1 month after taking last dose